Montpellier: Geography

+The city is situated on hilly ground 10 km inland from the Mediterranean coast, on the river Lez.

 Montpellier is located 170 km from Marseille, 242 km from Toulouse, and 748 km from Paris.

 Montpellier's highest point is the Place du Peyrou, at an altitude of 57 m.
 The city is built on two hills, Montpellier and Montpelliéret, thus some of its streets have great differences of altitude.
 Some of its streets are also very narrow and old, which gives it a more intimate feel.

 Climate

 Montpellier has a Mediterranean climate (Köppen Csa), with cool, damp winters, and hot, rather dry summers.
 The monthly mean ranges from 7.2 C in January to 24.1 C in July.
 Precipitation is around 630 mm, and is greatest in fall and winter, but not absent in summer, either.
 Extreme temperatures have ranged from -17.8 °C recorded on 5 February 1963 and up to 43.5 °C on 28 June 2019.

-Neighbourhoods
+Neighborhoods

 Since 2001, Montpellier has been divided into seven official neighbourhoods, themselves divided into sub-neighbourhoods.
 Each of them possesses a neighbourhood council.